microsoft/Windows-universal-samples/README.md

 ## Contributions

 These samples are direct from the feature teams and we welcome your input on issues and suggestions for new samples.
-At this time we are not accepting new samples from the public, but check back here as we evolve our contribution model.
+At this time, we are not accepting new samples from the public, but check back here as we evolve our contribution model.

 ## See also